-21 Chiribanya was condemned for his alleged involvement in the killing of former DRC President Laurent Kabila.
-He is also one of the founding members of the Mudundu 40 armed group which collaborated closely with the RDF during their deployments to the DRC between 1998 & 2002.
-In 2003, Chiribanya launched a secessionist movement whose aim was to break away Maniema, North Kivu, South Kivu provinces and Ituri district from the rest of the DRC.
+&lt;sup>21 Chiribanya was condemned for his alleged involvement in the killing of former Democratic Republic of the Congo President Laurent Kabila.
+He is also one of the founding members of the Mudundu 40 armed group, which collaborated closely with the RDF during their deployments to the Democratic Republic of the Congo between 1998 and 2002.
+In 2003, Chiribanya launched a secessionist movement, whose aim was to break away Maniema, North Kivu, South Kivu provinces and Ituri district from the rest of the Democratic Republic of the Congo.

-Image 12: Text message of UCDD members about "politically important" meetings in Ruhengeri, Rwanda the creation of the UCDD.
-On 9 May 2012, Chiribanya diffused the news about establishment of the UCDD by text message (see image 11).
+plan the creation of the UCDD.
+On 9 May 2012, Chiribanya diffused the news about the establishment of the UCDD by text message (see image 11).